 There are many ways of planning a WeDo 2.0 project.
-As you become more experienced with using the materials, you will be able to customise the time that you spend on each phase to fit your needs and the needs of your pupils.
+As you become more experienced using the materials, you will be able to customize the time spent on each phase to fit your needs and the needs of your students.